-Located about 45 minutes east of the Black Hills of South Dakota, Badlands National Park is one of the national park sites to visit.
-Along Interstate 80, Badlands National Park offers geological formations, wildlife along with history and dark skies programming.
-With a scenic drive along with short hikes, its a favorite with families.
-There’s even a campground with outfitted cabins.
+Badlands National Park is one of several national park sites to visit while in the Black Hills.
+Along Interstate 80, It offers geological formations, wildlife viewing, history and dark skies programming.
+Start with a scenic drive, then follow up with a short hike.
+There’s even a campground with equipped cabins, perfect for stargazing.
 Here are the top things to do in Badlands National Park with kids.

-Top Things to do at Badlands National Park
+9 Top Things to Do at Badlands National Park

 Explore the Visitor Center